Token Games and History-Deterministic Quantitative-Automata: Abstract

 \section{Abstract}

 A nondeterministic automaton is history-deterministic if its nondeterminism can be resolved by only considering the prefix of the word read so far.
 Due to their good compositional properties, history-deterministic automata are useful in solving games and synthesis problems.
-Deciding whether a given nondeterministic automaton is history-deterministic (the \HDness problem) is generally a difficult task, which can involve an exponential procedure, or even be undecidable, as is the case for example for pushdown automata. \textit{Token games} provide a \PTime solution to the \HDness problem of B\"uchi and coB\"uchi automata, and it is conjectured that $2$-token games characterise \HDness for all $\omega$-regular automata.
+Deciding whether a given nondeterministic automaton is history-deterministic (the \HDness problem) is generally a difficult task, which can involve an exponential procedure, or even be undecidable, as is the case for example with pushdown automata. \textit{Token games} provide a \PTime solution to the \HDness problem of B\"uchi and coB\"uchi automata, and it is conjectured that $2$-token games characterise \HDness for all $\omega$-regular automata.

-We extend token games to the quantitative setting and analyse their potential to help deciding \HDness for quantitative automata.
-In particular, we show that $1$-token games characterise \HDness for all quantitative (and Boolean) automata on finite words, as well as discounted-sum ($\DSum$), $\Inf$ and $\Reach$ automata on infinite words, and that $2$-token games characterise \HDness of $\LimInf$ and $\LimSup$ automata, as well as $\Sup$ automata on infinite word.
-Using these characterisations, we provide solutions to the \HDness problem of $\Safety$, $\Reach$, $\Inf$ and $\Sup$ automata on finite and infinite words in \PTime, for $\DSum$ automata on finite and infinite words in {\sc NP}$\cap${\sc co-NP}, for $\LimSup$ automata in quasipolynomial time, and for $\LimInf$ automata in exponential time, where the latter two are only polynomial for automata with a logarithmic number of weights.
+We extend token games to the quantitative setting and analyse their potential to help deciding \HDness of quantitative automata.
+In particular, we show that $1$-token games characterise \HDness for all quantitative (and Boolean) automata on finite words, as well as discounted-sum ($\DSum$), $\Inf$ and $\Reach$ automata on infinite words, and that $2$-token games characterise \HDness of $\LimInf$ and $\LimSup$ automata, as well as $\Sup$ automata on infinite words.
+Using these characterisations, we provide solutions to the \HDness problem of $\Safety$, $\Reach$, $\Inf$ and $\Sup$ automata on finite and infinite words in \PTime, of $\DSum$ automata on finite and infinite words in {\sc NP}$\cap${\sc co-NP}, of $\LimSup$ automata in quasipolynomial time, and of $\LimInf$ automata in exponential time, where the latter two are only polynomial for automata with a logarithmic number of weights.